The ‘Oxbridge experience’ is surrounded by myths that can attract and put off students from applying.

 “No-one is from state-schools” – MYTH!

-Most successful applicants don’t have 10 A*s at GCSE – the average quoted figures are from 5 – 8 A*s depending on the subject.
-Whilst good grades help you stand out, admissions tutors consider all aspects of your application and interview performance to get a balanced measure of your academic potential.
+Whilst it can’t be ignored that good grades certainly help you stand out, admissions tutors consider all aspects of your application and interview performance to get a balanced measure of your academic potential.
+With most students applying to Oxford and Cambridge achieving stellar academic grades, the admissions test and interview have become amongst the most important components.

 “Interviews are really scary” – MYTH!

-Look at this from the interviewers point of view.
-What’s the purpose of the interview?
-It’s very much a test of what you CAN do, not what you can’t.
-The interviewer wants to see how you think, to judge how well the teaching styles and academic work wills suit you.
-This requires a two-way discussion, where you have chance to express your ideas and work your way through tricky problems.
+This requires a two-way discussion, where you have a chance to express your ideas and work your way through tricky problems.
 The interviewer wants to bring out the best in you, so a scary grilling would be rather counter-productive!
 A good interview should be an interesting and stimulating academic experience.
 The days of Oxbridge dons barking at you are well and truly gone.

 Of course not everything is a myth: